 "The Body" was probably the best example.
 It begins immediately where the last episode ended, with Buffy finding her mother's pale, lifeless body on the couch, and except for the last five minutes features nothing supernatural, just the poignant shock of an entirely normal, unexpected death.
 The effect is heightened by the complete lack of background music, close-ups of seemingly random details, etc.

-And don't forget "Smile Time", wherein the basic formula is the same, except the main antagonists are puppets, and Angel himself becomes a puppet for the duration of the episode.
+"Smile Time", wherein the basic formula is the same, except the main antagonists are puppets, and Angel himself becomes a puppet for the duration of the episode.

 The Millennium episode "Somehow, Satan Got Behind Me" featured four demons sitting in a coffee shop discussing humanity's flaws; the main character of the series only appeared for brief periods.
 Many fans of the series consider the episode a favorite.

-There was also "My Day Off", where JD had to experience the hospital as a patient, not a doctor.
+There was "My Day Off", where JD had to experience the hospital as a patient, not a doctor.

-And "My Princess" in which the events of the episode are portrayed as a fairytale being told by Doctor Cox to his son.
+"My Princess" in which the events of the episode are portrayed as a fairytale being told by Doctor Cox to his son.

 NewsRadio had two episodes which, while not actually changing the format of the show or the characterization of the leads, instead changed the setting (by way of a clever set redress).
 The characters act as if nothing is different.
 The 3rd season finale was set on a radio station in space, and the 4th season finale was set on the Titanic, and roughly followed the plot of the hit 1997 film.
 These episodes, naturally, do not follow series continuity, especially since both involve the deaths of nearly all of the main characters.